-Interlocking circles patterns are found in historical artifacts from the 7th century BC onwards – one of the most enduring decorative forms found in almost all cultures throughout history.
-This pattern was found on a painted floor in the Isaac Buck House in Connecticut, c1800, and is a wonderful example of a timeless version of interlocking circles.
+Interlocking circle patterns are found in historical artifacts from the 7th century BC onwards – one of the most enduring decorative forms found in almost all cultures throughout history.
+This pattern was found on a painted floor in the Isaac Buck House in Hanover, Massachusetts, c1800, and is a wonderful example of a timeless version of interlocking circles.

 This pattern is based on original linoleum found in a bathroom of the Hindry House in Pasadena, c1910.
 The Hindry House is an exceptional example of the work of master architects Arthur and Alfred Heineman, who were influential in the development of the Craftsman style in California, and across the country.